 If the battery has fully discharged over winter and the bike won’t start, charging the battery will be the first step.
 This can be done with a battery charger that plugs in and charges over few hours, or it can be done from another battery.

 When charging motorcycle batteries, the best option is to use a good motorcycle battery.
 The two are connected with jumper cables with the positives connected and the good battery negative to a ground.

 If the only option is to try charging the motorcycle battery with a vehicle battery, be very careful.
 Never run the vehicle and allow the battery with the cable to stay connected for a few minutes before trying to start.

 Running the car or other vehicle will provide a sudden flood of power into the battery and through the system.
 This can result in significant damage throughout the bike’s electrical system which will result in components that will need to be completely replaced.
-To know more about Motorcycle Batteries visit Motor City Battery Company.
+To know more about Motorcycle Batteries visit Business Name.
 You can also follow them on Twitter.

 Be the first to like.